 So now that you have some knowledge in your hands, go out and recommend someone.
 If you cannot think of anyone, and you have been one of my social media program participants, why not recommend me?
 I created a section on this site just for that: the Testimonial Page.

 Thanks everyone for reading this post.
 Here’s to a prosperous day in business for you.

-Jeff Brown is the Founder & CEO of Alpha Social Media inc. He is a certified Workplace Education instructor with the Department of Labour & Advanced Education.
+Jeff Brown is the Founder & CEO of Alpha Social Media inc. Jeff is a certified Workplace Education instructor with the Department of Labour & Advanced Education with over 4400 hours of training delivered.
 He is the author of "Essential Twitter Skills for Business".